Nijo Castle (Nijo-jo) in Kyoto

 Karamon Gate - This large iconic gate with its gold-covered architecture marks the entrance to the Ninomaru-goten Palace.
 It was fully restored in 2013.
 The attention to the details in the woodcarvings of the gate shows the craftsmanship of that time.
 It was my personal highlight of the Nijo Castle visit.

-Ninomaru Garden - The shoin-zukuri style Japanese garden with a large pond at its center is a must-see for every visitor.
+Ninomaru Garden - The shoin-zukuri-style Japanese garden with a large pond at its center is a must-see for every visitor.
 There are 3 manmade islands within the pond called Kame-jima, Tsuru-jima and Horai-jima.
 Ninomaru Garden was created by the master garden designer Kobori Enshu (1579 - 1647).
 Best time for a visit is from March till April during the blossoming of the numerous cherry and plum trees.

-Seiryu-en Garden - The garden is separated in 2 parts.
+Seiryu-en Garden - The garden is separated into 2 parts.
 You will find there a traditional Japanese Garden with two teahouses (Waraku-an, Koun-tei) and a Western-style garden with a spacious lawn area.
 Seiryu-en was built in 1965 and covers an area of more than 16500 square meters.

 Tonan Sumi-yagura - The watchtower at the southeast corner of the outer moat of Nijo Castle survived a huge fire in 1788 and was used as an observation post.